Chrono Classic Chronograph Watch

 - Weight1.45 pounds

-White-and-silver combines for a classic look, sterling and clear.
+White-and-silver combines for a classic look, sterling and clear in Officer’s Mechanical Self-Winding Watch.
 Victorinox continues their brand standard of 330ft of diving depth and a durable, tri-link stainless steel bracelet.
 When you go with a leather strap, they’re comfortable and nice, but you can see the space between the watch face and your strap.
 For some, this is a pet peeve, which is when you go with a steel bracelet for a seamless look, as if you were born with it on your wrist.

 Take full advantage of luminous hands, a date window, and the sharp look of the Victorinox logo replacing the twelfth hour symbol.
 For a splash of color to your clear style, the seconds hand is crafted in dark blue, so you never miss a beat.
 This classic look can adorn any wrist alongside a pair of silver cuff links to make your suit, turn into the suit.